-All the above information is easy to access once hacker gets hold of your device within public Wi-Fi.
-Many cases emerge in tourist attraction and when boarding airplanes.
-In both situation, you are desperate to use an internet and require a Wi-Fi connection.
+All the above information is easy to access once a hacker gets hold of your device within public Wi-Fi.
+Many cases emerge in tourist attractions and when boarding airplanes.
+In both situations, you are desperate to use the internet and require a Wi-Fi connection.

 Secure your Information from Being Stolen on a Public Wi-Fi